Introduction & Market Context

 Ideal For: Financial Services, Complex Supply Chains, Central Government.

-Description: Agents embedded directly into Fusion Cloud Applications, leveraging OCI's high-performance computing for data-intensive tasks.
+Description: Agents built directly into Fusion Cloud Applications, using OCI's high-performance computing for data-intensive work.

 Core Capabilities:

-• FP&A Agents: Predictive financial modeling and continuous close.
+- FP&A Agents: Predictive financial modelling and continuous close.

 Integration: OCI Integration Cloud.
 Pre-built adapters for banking and government systems.

-Pricing Model: Transaction-Based AI Units.
-Costs are calculated based on transactions (e.g., characters processed) or bundled into Fusion apps.
+Pricing Model: Transaction-based AI Units.
+Costs calculated on transactions (like characters processed) or bundled into Fusion apps.

-UK Compliance: Oracle UK Gov Cloud: Dedicated regions for UK public sector data, ensuring strict sovereignty.
+UK Compliance: Oracle UK Gov Cloud has dedicated regions for UK public sector data, ensuring strict sovereignty.

 Implementation Best Practices

-Successful deployment of enterprise AI systems requires strategic planning, robust data infrastructure, and effective change management.
+Getting enterprise AI systems deployed properly needs strategic planning, solid data infrastructure, and good change management.

 Strategic Foundations

-• AI Control Tower: Establish a cross-functional "AI Control Tower" comprising the CIO, CDO, CISO, and Legal.
-This body sets the "Rules of Engagement"—defining which agents have autonomy and which require approval.
+- AI Control Tower: Set up a cross-functional "AI Control Tower" with your CIO, CDO, CISO, and Legal team.
+This group sets the rules for which agents can act autonomously and which need approval.

 Data Readiness & Preparation

-• Unified Data Fabric: Shift from siloed warehouses to a Data Fabric architecture.
-Agents need real-time access to data across the enterprise.
+- Unified Data Fabric: Move away from siloed warehouses to a Data Fabric architecture.
+Agents need real-time access to data across your whole enterprise.

-• Vectorization Strategy: Implement a strategy to "vectorize" unstructured corporate knowledge (PDFs, Wikis) into a Vector Database.
-This allows agents to "read" the manual before acting.
+- Vectorisation Strategy: Work out how to "vectorise" unstructured corporate knowledge (PDFs, Wikis) into a Vector Database.
+This lets agents "read" the manual before they act.

 Partner Ecosystem

-System Integrators (SIs): Partner with specialized SIs for the "last mile" integration.
-In the UK, firms like Accenture (AI Refinery), Deloitte, and KPMG have launched dedicated Agentic AI practices to help bridge the skills gap and handle complex legacy integrations.
+System Integrators: Partner with specialist SIs for the "last mile" integration.
+In the UK, firms like Accenture (AI Refinery), Deloitte, and KPMG have launched dedicated Agentic AI practices to bridge the skills gap and handle tricky legacy integrations.

 Phased Rollout & Governance

-• The "Sandbox" Pilot: Start with a low-risk, internal-facing pilot (e.g., IT Helpdesk Agent).
-Measure "Hallucination Rate" and "Resolution Accuracy" before exposing the agent to customers.
+- The Sandbox Pilot: Start with a low-risk, internal pilot like an IT Helpdesk Agent.
+Measure hallucination rate and resolution accuracy before you let the agent talk to customers.

-• KPIs: Shift measurement from technical metrics (API calls, latency) to business KPIs: "Cost per Ticket Resolved," "Time to Hire," "Days Sales Outstanding (DSO)".
+- KPIs: Move your measurement from technical metrics (API calls, latency) to business KPIs like "Cost per Ticket Resolved," "Time to Hire," or "Days Sales Outstanding."

 Continuous Training & Change Management

-• Psychological Safety: Explicitly address job security concerns.
-Frame agents as "digital interns" that remove drudgery, not replacements for skilled staff.
+- Psychological Safety: Address job security concerns head-on.
+Frame agents as "digital interns" that remove boring work, not replacements for skilled staff.